 - Transfer the tomato mixture back to the pan and add the stock, paprika, saffron, salt, and rice.
 Allow to cook uncovered for 30 minutes, stirring occasionally.

-- When the liquid is almost absorbed by the rice, stir in the chorizo and shrimp.
+- When the liquid is almost absorbed by the rice, stir in the shrimp.
 Drain the mussels and lay them on top of the rice.